 A cult is distinguishable by a matter of difference in opinions between the leader and members, in other words, if a member goes against what the cult believes the member is considered lost and is asked to leave.
 Another way to spot a cult is to see if they know the teachings of preachers stemming from IFB and whether or not they consider them heretical.

-As Christians, we are not to pick fights among the body of Christ but are encouraged to maintain unity despite our differences, only exposing and fighting against wrong doctrine.
+As Christians, true believers are not to pick fights among the body of Christ but are encouraged to maintain unity despite our differences, only exposing and fighting against wrong doctrine.